Latest Blog Posts

 The past couple of months have brought on rapid changes that have pushed the world to adapt – and our students were not exempt.
 Due

-Postponed: ALUSB MBA March graduation
+Postponed: ALUSB EMBA March graduation

 Following the growing number of Covid-19 cases on the continent and in other countries of origin for ALUSB faculty and students, the resulting travel